rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/search_algorithms/breadth-first_search/breadth-first_search.md

 - In breadth-first search, each vertex is enqueued once.
 This process has a linear time complexity of O(V).
 During this exploration, you also visit all edges.
 The time it takes to visit all edges is O(E).
 Adding the two together means the overall time complexity for breadth-first search is O(V + E).
 - The space complexity of BFS is O(V) since you have to store the vertices in three separate structures: queue, set(which will remember if a vertex has been enqueued before in queue) and list(stores the visited vertices).

+#### problems that breadth-first search solves:
+1. Generating a minimum-spanning tree -> BFS serves as a building block for algorithms like Prim's algorithm, which finds a minimum spanning tree in a weighted graph, connecting all vertices with the least total edge weight.
+2. Finding potential paths between vertices.
+3. Finding the shortest path between two vertices.

 #### key points:
+1. Breadth-first search (BFS) is an algorithm for searching(or traversing a graph, if its implemented to ust traverse) a graph.
+2. BFS explores all the current vertex’s neighbors before traversing the next level of vertices.
+3. It’s generally good to use this algorithm when your graph structure has many neighboring vertices or when you need to find out every possible outcome.
+4. The queue data structure is used to prioritize traversing a vertex’s edges before diving down to a level deeper.